GenericMappingTools/GMTjl_doc/tutorials/vector_shp/vector_shp.md

 antioquia = gadm("COL", "Antioquia", children=true);
 ```

-But that object does not contain the *ID_2* attribute so we couldn't in fact make the same choropleth map.
+But that object does not contain the *ID_2* attribute so in fact we couldn't have made the same choropleth map.